Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime

-Aside from the ultimate stability or instability of the metastable and irregular phases, several questions remain.
+Aside from the ultimate stability or instability of metastable and irregular initial data, several questions remain.
 For one, black holes formed in massive scalar collapse in asymptotically flat spacetime exhibit a mass gap for initial profiles wider than the Compton wavelength $1/\mu$ \cite{Brady1997}.
 Whether this mass gap exists in AdS is not clear, and it may disappear through repeated gravitational focusing as the field oscillates many times across AdS; investigating this type of critical behavior will likely require techniques similar to those of \cite{Santos-Olivan:2016djn}.
-Returning to our phase diagram, the physical mechanism responsible for chaos in the irregular phase is not yet clear.
+Returning to our stability phase diagram, the physical mechanism responsible for chaos that seems to occur for some irregular initial data is not yet clear.
 Is it some generalization of the same mechanism as found in the two-shell system?
-Also, would an alternate definition of approximate thermalization in the dual CFT, such as development of a power-law spectrum, lead to a different picture of the phase diagram?
-Finally, the big question is whether there is some test that could be performed on initial data alone that would predict in advance its phase?
+Also, would an alternate definition of approximate thermalization in the dual CFT, such as development of a power-law spectrum, lead to a different picture of the stability phase diagram?
+Finally, the big question is whether there is some test that could be performed on initial data alone that would predict in advance its behavior?
 So far, no test is entirely successful, so new ideas are necessary.